Hood Leads the Chase

 Prince of Wales meanwhile, had continued to execute the turn and now found the sinking Hood directly in her path.
 The ship had to take immediate evasive action to starboard in order to avoid the wreckage.
 In her aft gunnery director tower, Lieutenant Commander Brooke recalled the ship (Prince of Wales) heeling over to starboard on execution of the Blue 2 (20º to port) signal, then violently heeling in the opposite direction.
 The starboard turn was so severe that it seemed to some as if Prince of Wales would roll completely over.
 Fortunately, she soon steadied herself.
 A momentary lull ensued as the Prince of Wales’s own guns were silenced by the loss of aim that these movements caused the gun directors.
 The emergency turn to starboard also, unfortunately, placed Prince of Wales immediately between Hood and the German vessels in short, she was directly in their sights.
 The close formation that the British ships had taken up now meant that Bismarck's gunners quickly and accurately switched fire to Prince of Wales.

-Within moments, Bismarck, her elated crew now focused on the battle once more, was scoring hits on the new battleship: The first 15inch shell to find its mark went struck the lightly armoured compass platform, killing or mortally wounding all personnel except Captain Leach, the Chief Yeoman of signals, and the Navigating Officer.
+Within moments, Bismarck, her elated crew now focused on the battle once more, was scoring hits on the new battleship: The first 15inch shell to find its mark struck below the waterline beneath the armoured belt amidships.
+The next passed through the lightly armoured compass platform, killing or mortally wounding all personnel except Captain Leach, the Chief Yeoman of signals, and the Navigating Officer.
 All three were understandably dazed.
 Although severe in its effects, this hit was mitigated by the fact that the shell passed completely through without detonating.
 It was not a dud, as is often claimed, it had merely not encountered enough of a mass to trip its fuse.
 Control of the ship was passed to the upper conning tower immediately below the compass platform.
-Further hits followed in rapid succession: Four more 8inch and two more 15inch.
-These included a 15inch hit below the waterline beneath the armoured belt.
-This shell, which was potentially fatal to the ship, did not explode and was not discovered until the ship docked at Rosyth after the operation had concluded.
+Further hits followed in rapid succession: Four more 8inch and one more 15inch.
+The 15inch shell that struck below the armoured belt did not detonate and remained undiscovered until the ship later docked at Rosyth.

 At this point in time, the Germans were also preparing to use another weapon against Prince of Wales: long range torpedoes from Prinz Eugen.
 Captain Brinkmann of Prinz Eugen ordered that torpedoes be fired as soon as the range was reached.
 Bismarck remaining astern of Prinz Eugen to avoid masking the target.
-The torpedoes were never launched, however, due to the inexperience of the torpedo officer and the next actions of Prince of Wales.
+The torpedoes were never launched, however, due to the inexperience of her torpedo officer, Reimann, and the next actions of Prince of Wales.

 Despite the numerous hits sustained and the ever increasing problems with her own guns Prince of Wales is believed to have scored three straddles containing hits on Bismarck one of which was to effectively end Bismarck’s participation in 'Operation Rheinübung'.
 Some experts attribute Prince of Wales’s success to the use of Type 281 radar (which she had switched to after Hood’s demise), although Captain Leach himself later reported this was found to be malfunctioning at that time (again, radar use is subject to debate).
 Regardless, she was soon in dire straits, and sometime between 0602 and 0603, following her 18th salvo, Captain Leach (or the Officer in Charge of the ship in the moments immediately following the hit on the Compass Platform) made the wise decision to lay down a smoke screen and break off the engagement.
 In the midst of this turn away, the aft turret ("Y" turret) managed three more salvoes (a total of 4 rounds) under local control.
 All are believed to have fallen short.
 After turning away and circling to port, Prince of Wales later joined up with Norfolk in the shadowing of the Germans.